top of page

 Take Matthew Evans, who runs Fat Pig Farm in the Huon Valley of Tasmania and is a former chef and food critic.
 He is also a vocal critic of today's factory farming methods.
 Reading his book On Eating Meat reminded me a lot of Michael Pollan's classic 2003 Omnivore's Dilemma, which took a brutally honest look at the factory-farm system.
 But, even after seeing the horrors of factory farming, Pollan didn't become a vegan.
 Instead, he sought to reconcile his omnivore diet by eating more humanely raised animals.

 Evans does the same, and he tries to practice what he preaches.
 His 70-acre Fat Pig Farm has dairy cows, pigs, a beef herd, an apple orchard, and a vegetable garden.
-He sees himself as occupying a philosophical middle ground between radical animal rights activists on one side, and money-hungry, efficiency-worshipping advocates on the other who perpetuate the nightmare of intensive (factory) farming.
+He sees himself as occupying a philosophical middle ground between radical animal rights activists on one side and money-hungry, efficiency-worshipping advocates on the other who perpetuate the nightmare of intensive (factory) farming.

 Here is a good summary of Evans' position in his own words: